SophistSolutions/Stroika/Samples/HTMLUI/ReadMe.md

 ## Web UI

-Simple app built using vue (has nothing todo with Stroika, can use any framework, but need something for a demo).
+Simple app built using vue/quasar (has nothing todo with Stroika, can use any framework, but need something for a demo).